 - Blocked arteries

-Weight gain is a significant problem for birds, which is why parrots shouldn’t eat fatty olives.
+Weight gain is a significant problem for birds, so captive parrots shouldn’t eat too many olives.

 Fatty Liver Disease

-Fatty liver disease is linked to weight gain and obesity.
-If you regularly feed your parrot olives, it’s at risk of developing the condition.
-The leading cause is a high-fat diet, which causes harmful fat to build-up around the liver, preventing it from functioning properly.
-It also compromises the detoxification process, causing the bird to feel extremely unwell.
-Symptoms of fatty liver disease include:
+Fatty liver disease is inextricably linked to weight gain and obesity.
+The leading cause is a high-fat diet, which causes fat to accumulate around the liver, compromising the detoxification process.
+The symptoms of fatty liver disease include:

 - Black spots around the beak and toenails